 Yes, 1874 was America's First Military Intervention in Hawaii.
 It was by request of the Kingdom of Hawaii.

-And yes, the Merrie Monarch, King Kalakaua can thank his throne to United States Marines.
+She was also right about something else: The Merrie Monarch, King Kalakaua can thank his throne to United States Marines.